http://kirschelectricalservices.com/?author=3 What is Domain Driven Design?

 Common Terms in DDD:

-buy modafinil in turkey Context: The setting in which a word or statement appears that determines its meaning.
+buy apo prednisone Context: The setting in which a word or statement appears that determines its meaning.
 Statements about a model can only be understood in a context.

 Bounded Context: A description of a boundary (typically a subsystem, or the work of a specific team) within which a particular model is defined and applicable.